luischitala/de-tech-challenge/README.md

 Once the connection between the ETL script and the database has been successfully made, it starts to send http requests to the Mexico's Open Data API, firstly to retrieve the mayoralties because they will be the base to allow the second requests perform a Geographical Query, using the area from mayoralties to discover to which mayoralty each transport unit belongs to.

 When both requests have been completed, the FastAPI Service will be ready ready to serve the data by using different endpoints.

+There's also a DAG format ETL valid format to execute with Apache Airflow, and a Jupyter notebook where all the data discovery was made.

+The ETL was separated in different functions to make the code scalable.